Christianity in Uttar Pradesh

-Christianity is a small minority in Uttar Pradesh, the largest state of India.
-Uttar Pradesh is within the territory of Lucknow and Agra Diocese of Church of North India (a member of the Anglican Communion) and of the Archdiocese of Agra (Roman Catholic Church) and Uttar Pradesh Christian Revival Church (UPCRC) has started on 09.07.2017 Christian Revival Church.
+Christianity is a minority religion in Uttar Pradesh, the largest state of India.
+The Christians of Uttar Pradesh come under the territory of Lucknow and Agra Diocese of Church of North India (a member of the Anglican Communion) and of the Archdiocese of Agra (Roman Catholic Church).
+The Uttar Pradesh Christian Revival Church (UPCRC) was established in 2017 as a part of the Christian Revival Church.

 History

 Mughal India

-Christianity was first introduced to Uttar Pradesh during the reign of Mughal Emperor Akbar (1556-1605).
+Christianity was first introduced to Uttar Pradesh during the reign of Mughal Emperor Akbar (1556–1605).
 Akbar was known for his secular theology.
 He sought out educated Jesuit Priests from Goa and gave them permission to bring Christianity to his people.
 However, Christianity in this state has long been a tiny, stagnant minority.
 In recent years many people are baptized, mainly in Protestantism.
-India is also called as place for all religion.

 British Raj

 During British Raj many people converted to Christianity, most of them employed in Indian Army or Government offices.
-During the 1857 revolt, many Indian Christians were killed in the uprising, while revolters took revenge from the United Kingdom; as for them an Indian Christian was synonymous to being British.
+During the 1857 revolt, many Indian Christians were killed in the uprising.
+The revolters considered an Indian Christian to be British, so they saw this as an act of revenge on the United Kingdom.